 How can moving to the cloud make my business more sustainable?

-Cloud data centres, however, have much greater control over location, so are often built in optimal spots, close to power facilities.
-Additionally, more efficient hardware set up means that data centres use less energy to serve more organisations.
+Cloud data centres are often built in optimal spots, close to power facilities.
+Additionally, a more efficient hardware set-up means that data centres use less energy to serve more organisations.

 Google, renowned as the greenest cloud in the industry, is two times more efficient than typical enterprise data centres.
 It was the first major company to become carbon neutral in 2007 and each of its cloud regions now run on 100% renewable energy.
 Google isn’t stopping there, however.
-It aims to be carbon free by 2030 and is committed to continue to lead the way and enable everyone to be part of the climate change solution.
+It aims to be carbon-free by 2030 and is committed to continuing to lead the way and enable everyone to be part of the climate change solution.

-Business sustainability doesn’t stop at the environment, however.
-It’s also important to support the economy by performing well.
+Business sustainability doesn't stop at the environment, however: there is also an emphasis on economic development through improved performance.
 The cloud can help with this too by enabling organisations to reduce costs and operate more efficiently.
 For example, on Google Cloud, you only pay for what you use.
 This means that when there’s high demand for your business you can easily scale up and increase your Google Cloud spend.
-Meanwhile, when there’s less demand you can be assured that you won’t pay for unused services.
-What’s more, Google can do all that for you so you don’t even have to think about it.
+On the flip side, when there’s less demand you can be assured that you won’t pay for unused services.
+What's more, Google can do all that for you so you don’t even have to think about it.

 Which cloud solution is best for my business?

 From Infrastructure Modernisation to Data Analytics, AI and Machine Learning, there is so much you can do on the cloud.
 The sheer volume of possibilities, however, can be overwhelming.
 Throw in multiple cloud providers and it’s understandable why businesses have been relatively slow in adopting a cloud-first approach.